crillab/metrics/docs/scalpel-config.md

 details).
-For instance, the `stdout` and `stderr` files in the directory `experiment-a` will be considered as output files of the experiment `experiment-a`, and will thus be used together to extract relevant informations for this experiment.
+For instance, the `stdout` and `stderr` files in the directory `experiment-a` will be considered as output files of the experiment `experiment-a`, and will thus be used together to extract relevant information for this experiment.

 Note that these files may have common formats (such as JSON, XML or CSV) or may also be the raw output of the solver.
-More details on how to retrieve relevant informations from these files are given [here](#description-of-the-data-to-extract).
+More details on how to retrieve relevant information from these files are given [here](#description-of-the-data-to-extract).

 ### Parsing Unsupported Formats